Trina pulls out her bench and sits in the Garden to chat

 The snake looks up with concern: “Is that what’ll happen to me?”

 “I don’t know.”
-Trina pulls out a notebook.
+Trina pulls a notebook out of her bag.
 “God doesn’t like you.”

 “What are you doing?” asks the snake.

 “What’ll you do with it?”
-The snake slithers up and onto the notebook.
+The snake slithers into the notebook.

 “Not in a million years.”
 Trina replies.